kadersuutlu/ComposeTutorial/README.md

 ### Horizontal Lists

 Horizontal lists, represented by the `LazyRow` composable, are used to display items in a horizontal arrangement that can be scrolled horizontally.

+## ConstraintLayout

+ConstraintLayout is a flexible layout manager that allows you to create complex layouts with a flat view hierarchy.
+In Jetpack Compose, ConstraintLayout is represented using the `ConstraintLayout` composable.

+- To use ConstraintLayout, you need to add the ConstraintLayout dependency to your project. `implementation("androidx.constraintlayout:constraintlayout-compose:1.0.1")`

+-  Then, you can create a ConstraintLayout and define constraints to position and size its children.

+- ConstraintLayout in Jetpack Compose supports many advanced features, including chains, bias, barriers, groups, and more.
+These features allow you to create even more complex and responsive layouts.

 For more information, refer to the official [Compose documentation](https://developer.android.com/jetpack/compose).

 [Android Jetpack Compose Tutorial Playlist](https://www.youtube.com/playlist?list=PLQkwcJG4YTCSpJ2NLhDTHhi6XBNfk9WiC)